 Case 1: The Seagate external hard drive is NTFS formatted

-Most of the time, a Seagate external hard drive being read-only on Mac is because the file system of this disk is the Windows NT file system (NTFS).
-That's because macOS disabled the NTFS write support by default.
+However, macOS disabled the NTFS write support by default.
 If you connect an NTFS formatted external hard drive to your Mac, you will find that files on this disk will be locked or show as read-only.
-You can only read this NTFS formatted Seagate external hard drive on Mac.
+You're only allowed to read but can't add to, edit, delete, ad create files in this Seagate external hard drive on Mac.

 How to check if your Seagate hard drive is NTFS formatted on Mac?

-- Open the Finder and click Go at the upper right of your desktop, then choose Utilities.
+- Open Finder and click Go at the upper right of your desktop, then choose Utilities.

-- Select your Seagate external hard drive in the left sidebar of Disk Utility.
+- Select your Seagate external hard drive in the left sidebar of the Disk Utility window.

 - Then you can see Windows NT File System on the right.

 - You can click the Info icon at the upper right to check if this disk is writable.